 Prior to our initial public offering in June 2016, there was no public market for shares of our Class A common stock.
 On June 23, 2016, we sold shares of our Class A common stock to the public at \$15.00 per share.
-From June 23, 2016, the date that our Class A common stock started trading on the New York Stock Exchange, through March 31, 2022, the trading price of our Class A common stock has ranged from \$22.80 per share to \$457.30 per share.
+From June 23, 2016, the date that our Class A common stock started trading on the New York Stock Exchange, through June 30, 2022, the trading price of our Class A common stock has ranged from \$22.80 per share to \$457.30 per share.
 The trading price of our Class A common stock may continue to fluctuate significantly in response to numerous factors, many of which are beyond our control, including:

-- price and volume fluctuations in the overall stock market from time to time; - volatility in the trading prices and trading volumes of technology stocks; - · changes in operating performance and stock market valuations of other technology companies generally, or those in our industry in particular; - sales of shares of our Class A common stock by us or our stockholders; - failure of securities analysts to maintain coverage of us, changes in financial estimates by securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors; - the financial projections we may provide to the public, any changes in those projections or our failure to meet those projections; - · announcements by us or our competitors of new products or services; - the public's reaction to our press releases, other public announcements and filings with the SEC; - rumors and market speculation involving us or other companies in our industry; - changes in laws, industry standards, regulations or regulatory enforcement in the United States or internationally, GDPR, the California Consumer Privacy Act of 2018 and other privacy or cybersecurity regulations that may be implemented in the future, SHAKEN/STIR and other robocalling prevention and anti-spam standards and increased costs associated with such compliance, as well as enhanced Know-YourClient processes that impact our ability to market, sell or deliver our products; - actual or anticipated changes in our results of operations or fluctuations in our results of operations; - actual or anticipated developments in our business, our competitors' businesses or the competitive landscape generally; - · litigation involving us, our industry or both, or investigations by regulators into our operations or those of our competitors; - developments or disputes concerning our intellectual property or other proprietary rights; - · announced or completed acquisitions of businesses, products, services or technologies by us or our competitors; - changes in accounting standards, policies, guidelines, interpretations or principles;
+- price and volume fluctuations in the overall stock market from time to time; - volatility in the trading prices and trading volumes of technology stocks; - · changes in operating performance and stock market valuations of other technology companies generally, or those in our industry in particular; - · sales of shares of our Class A common stock by us or our stockholders; - failure of securities analysts to maintain coverage of us, changes in financial estimates by securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors: - · the financial projections we may provide to the public, any changes in those projections or our failure to meet those projections; - · announcements by us or our competitors of new products or services; - · the public's reaction to our press releases, other public announcements and filings with the SEC; - rumors and market speculation involving us or other companies in our industry; - changes in laws, industry standards, regulations or regulatory enforcement in the United States or internationally, GDPR, the California Consumer Privacy Act of 2018 and other privacy or cybersecurity regulations that may be implemented in the future, SHAKEN/STIR and other robocalling prevention and anti-spam standards and increased costs associated with such compliance, as well as enhanced Know-Your-Client processes that impact our ability to market, sell or deliver our products; - · actual or anticipated changes in our results of operations or fluctuations in our results of operations; - · actual or anticipated developments in our business, our competitors' businesses or the competitive landscape generally; - litigation involving us, our industry or both, or investigations by regulators into our operations or those of our competitors; - developments or disputes concerning our intellectual property or other proprietary rights; - announced or completed acquisitions of businesses, products, services or technologies by us or our competitors; - $\bullet \quad \hbox{changes in accounting standards, policies, guidelines, interpretations or principles;}\\$

-- any significant change in our management; and - general economic conditions, including the effects of the COVID-19 pandemic and the war in Ukraine on the global economy, labor shortages, supply chain disruptions, inflation and slow or negative growth of our markets.
+- any significant change in our management, including changes in the pace of hiring; and - general political, social, economic and market conditions, in both domestic and foreign markets, including the effects of the COVID-19 pandemic and the war in Ukraine on the global economy, labor shortages, supply chain disruptions, inflation, increased interest rates and slow or negative growth of our markets.